Ryan's 2 TD passes enough as Falcons hold off Seahawks 34-31 - News 12 Now

 Seattle played a game for the first time since the end of the 2010 season without Richard Sherman.
 His streak of 99 consecutive starts in the regular season was snapped because of a torn Achilles tendon suffered against Arizona.
 The Seahawks were also without safety Kam Chancellor because of a neck injury, leaving their vaunted secondary with several new faces.

-Ryan was more than happy to pick on a defense without those anchors.
+Ryan was more than happy to pick on a defense without Sherman and Chancellor.
 He was 19 of 27 passing for 195 yards and rarely faced pressure.
 Seattle had one sack, and the Falcons went 9 of 14 on third-down conversions.

 Sanu made a great one-handed grab for a 2-yard touchdown in the first quarter.
 Ryan found Toilolo on a 25-yard TD in the third quarter to give Atlanta a 31-20 lead.
 Matt Bryant added a 19-yard field goal with 3:49 left to put the Falcons ahead by 11, and Wilson’s late heroics weren’t enough.